-- when conditions or obligations concern statutory provisions with which the application must comply; - when the conditions or obligations have been pre-agreed with the applicant; - when the conditions or obligations qualify as reporting requirements in accordance with the applicable legal framework.
+when conditions or obligations concern statutory provisions with which the application must comply;

+- · when the conditions or obligations have been pre-agreed with the applicant; - when the conditions or obligations concern reporting requirements.

 Access to application file

 Following a decision, the applicant has the right to ask the NCA or the ECB for access to the application file.